Mussels are readily available along India’s coastline. This Goan mussels dish, xinaneao recheado, is a Portuguese-inspired recipe from Goa.

 - Wash mussels well.

 - Boil a litre of water and, once boiling, add the mussels.
-Within a few seconds the mussel shells will start to open.
-Remove each opened mussel and set aside.
+Within a few seconds, the mussel shells will start to open.
+Remove each opened mussel and set it aside.
 Discard any mussels that have not opened after a minute or so.

 - Drain mussels well.
 Open the mussel shells and remove the beards from the mussels.

-- Using one half of the shell, scoop out the mussel meat from the shell and set aside.
-Retain 12 half shells to serve the mussels.
+- Using one half of the shell, scoop out the mussel meat from the shell and set it aside.
+Retain twelve half shells to serve the mussels.
 Clean and wash these shells well.

 - Heat a pan over medium heat and add oil.
-When hot, add the onions and fry for five minutes until they are soft and translucent, but not coloured.
+When hot, add the onions and fry for eight minutes until they are soft and translucent, but not coloured.

 - Add the green chilli and recheado masala, mix well and fry for two minutes.